ono-midori/ono-midori.github.io/techs/zguide.md

 - Servers can send multiple replies without waiting for new requests.

-Here’s code that shows how this works:
+Here's code that shows how this works:

 ```c++
 //  Asynchronous client-to-server (DEALER to ROUTER)